glurp/dsl-gtk/README.md

 NEW : 1.1.0  !!
 02-01-2014

-- composition checking : whan a ruiby commands is done, check if current contaxt (stack/flow/…) authorise this command,
+- composition checking : when a ruiby commands is done, check if current context (stack/flow/…) authorise this command,
-- Plot, Canvas, toolbar refactorized for to be more DSL
+- Plot, Canvas, toolbar refactorized for to be more DSL (old canvas command become canvasOld() )

 - Data Variable binding for entry/slider/check_button
 - Object data binding  : Struct like composed of DynVar
 - Stock DynVar and DynObject : data persistence to file on exit

 - better test (77% coverage)

 TODO  :